The Singing Nun: Career

-While in the convent, Sister Luc Gabriel wrote, sang, and casually performed her own songs, which were so well received by her fellow nuns and visitors that her religious superiors encouraged her to record an album, which visitors and retreatants at the convent would be able to purchase.
+While in the convent, Deckers wrote, sang, and casually performed her own songs.
+Her songs were so well received by her fellow sisters and visitors that her religious superiors encouraged her to record an album, which visitors and retreatants at the convent could purchase.

-In 1962, the album was recorded in Brussels at Philips; in 1963 the single "Dominique" became an international hit, and her album sold nearly two million copies.
-Sister Luc Gabriel became an international celebrity and took the stage name of Sœur Sourire ('Sister Smile').
+In 1962, the album was recorded in Brussels at Philips; in 1963 the single Dominique became an international hit, and her album sold nearly two million copies.
+Deckers became an international celebrity and took the stage name of Sœur Sourire ("Sister Smile").
 She gave several live concerts and appeared on The Ed Sullivan Show on U.S. television on 5 January 1964.
 "Dominique" was the first song by a Belgian artist to be a number one hit single in the United States.
 The song's chorus "Dominique, nique, nique" caused some amusement among French listeners as the verb niquer is slang for 'have sex', with nique thus being equivalent to 'fuck(s)'; Deckers was unaware of this.

-Sister Luc Gabriel found it difficult, however, having to live up to her publicity as "a true girl scout," always happy and in a good mood.
-"I was never allowed to be depressed," she remembered in 1979.
+Deckers found it difficult, however, having to live up to her publicity as "a true girl scout", always happy and in a good mood: "I was never allowed to be depressed," she remembered in 1979.
 "The mother superior used to censor my songs and take out any verses I wrote when I was feeling sad."

 In 1963 the General Music Company published a book of 15 Soeur Sourire songs with English lyrics provided by Noël Regney, who later claimed that he had co-written "Dominique."
 Later that same year she was sent by her order to take theology courses at the University of Louvain.
 She liked the student life, if not her courses.